Assign to Google Classroom

 The bad news was that it was lodged against one of the main arteries supplying blood to the head and another artery serving the other eye.

 "The tip of the nail was like the finger in the dam.
-We were worried that if we pulled it out, there would be bleeding."
-A jet of blood could damage the other eye or the brain.
-It could even prove fatal, Asaad said.
+We were worried that if we pulled it out, there would be bleeding" a jet of blood that could damage the other eye or the brain, or even prove fatal, Asaad said.

-They made an elaborate plan in case an artery ruptured and had to be repaired.
-One surgeon was ready to operate through the head.
+So they made an elaborate plan in case an artery ruptured and had to be repaired: One surgeon was ready to operate through the head.
 A second surgeon was ready to operate through the neck.
 As these two stood by, a third surgeon carefully pulled out the nail.